georchestra/mapstore2-georchestra/README.md

-GeOrchestra
+geOrchestra
 ==========

-MapStore Project for GeOrchestra
+MapStore Project for geOrchestra
 ------------